 Open programs

 The NSW Gas Rebate helps eligible concession card holders pay their natural gas or bottled Liquefied Petroleum Gas (LPG) bills.
-The rebate provides $110 per retail household per financial year, delivered as a daily credit on energy bills.
+The rebate provides $110 per retail household per financial year, applied as a daily credit on energy bills.

 Many Rivers provides tailored support to help people start and grow their own small businesses through business coaching, micro-business loans, pro bono legal advice, and practical tools for planning and running a business.
 Support is long-term and hands-on, with assistance available for business registration, insurance, marketing, risk analysis, cashflow management, bookkeeping, and more.